 The club struggled initially in their first few years of Premier League football, with three lower table finishes.
 Portsmouth then enjoyed finishes in the top half of the table for two successive seasons.
 In the 2007/2008 campaign, the club won the FA Cup.
 Facing Cardiff City in the Final, Portsmouth won 1-0 to win the Cup and also qualify for the UEFA Cup, the first time in Portsmouth history the club had entered a European competition.

 Financial problems, which had hit the club previously, had started to take their toll after the FA Cup win.
 Portsmouth had undergone numerous changes in ownership, which led to the club being issued a winding up petition.
 With liquidation looming, the then Portsmouth owner Balram Chainrai entered the club into administration, and the nine point penalty imposed upon the club confirmed Portsmouth’s relegation from the Premier League in 2010.

 After one season in the newly named Championship (in 2004 the Football League divisions were again rebranded, with Division One becoming the Championship, Division Two League One and Division Three League Two) the club suffered two consecutive relegations.
 A 22nd place finish in the 2011/2012 seasons and finishing bottom of League One the following season, the club started the 2013/2014 campaign in League Two.
-Since this time, Portsmouth Football Club have remained in League Two.

 The official Portsmouth crest features a gold crescent and a gold star set inside a blue shield shape.
 This crest underwent a series of slight alterations during Portsmouth’s crest history.